-It is important to identify those stations where the fire engine is unavailable for periods of time and the analysis has shown that there is a significant range in the
+It is important to identify those stations where the fire engine is unavailable for periods of time and the analysis has shown that there is a significant range in the unavailability of RDS fire engines in particular.

-We have significant levels of unavailability among our two fire engine RDS stations as well as a number of single fire engine stations across Norfolk.
+The graph above also shows significant levels of unavailability among our two fire engine RDS stations as well as a number of single fire engine stations across Norfolk.

-This analysis shows that Attleborough were available for the most amount of time at 99.7% of the time, down to Outwell who were only available 18.3% (see graph on previous page).
+This analysis shows that Attleborough were available for the most amount of time at 99.7% of the time, down to Outwell who were only available 18.3%.